Some of my favourite podcasts

 Scott Trench and Mindy Jensen (aka Mrs. 1500) host BiggerPockets Money .
 They’ll keep you entertained as they interview guests in and outside the FIRE community.
 Definitely worth a listen, if only for Scott’s dad jokes. 🙄

 What I love: Scott and Mindy are passionate about FI.
 I love their energetic enthusiasm!

 Husband and wife duo Wendy and Curtis Mays host the House of FI podcast.
 I just love these two!
 They are so funny and sweet together.
-Wendy and Curtis also have a unique FI story: they have six kids and are transitioning from a high-income lifestyle to one that’s happier and more sustainable.
+(Note: Wendy and Curtis have stopped recording the podcast, but you can now find Wendy on YouTube.)

 What I love: While House of FI features some well-known guests, many are new to me.
 I love this!

 Hosts Charles and Bethany are a sweet millennial couple on the path to FI.
 (Note: this podcast ended after two seasons, but it’s so good that I’ll keep this listing here until they take all the episodes offline!)